 HERB MARINATED TOFU FOR ITALIAN CHOPPED SALAD

-Although the grilled marinated tofu is an option, I think its a must.
+Although the grilled marinated tofu is an option, I think it's a must.
 As I have said countless times in other posts, grilled tofu is my favorite!
-But, as always you have other cooking options, as well as skipping it altogether if you don’t like tofu.
+But, as always, you have other cooking options and skipping it altogether if you don't like tofu.

-Many years ago, before going plant-based, my sister used to make an herb marinade for chicken and salmon.
-Even though I have changed it to make it oil-free, and used maple syrup instead of sugar, this is her recipe.
+Before going plant-based, my sister used to make an herb marinade for chicken and salmon.
+Even though I have changed it to make it oil-free and used maple syrup instead of sugar, this is her recipe.

 KIM'S HERB MARINADE RECIPE (HEALTHIER TOFU VERSION)